 BOARD OF REVISION

 The Board of Revision reviews complaints about property values.
 Taxpayers who do not agree with the valuation of their property may file a complaint with the Board of Revision.
 Members of the Board include the Fiscal Officer, the County Executive, the County Clerk of Courts, or their representatives.
+The filing of a complaint is an initiation of a legal proceeding.

-- BOR complaint forms shall be submitted from January 1, 2024 – April 1st, 2024 by U.S. Mail, in-person, or Online (SmartFile).
+NOTE:- BOR complaint forms shall be submitted from January 1st – March 31st by U.S. Mail, in-person or online (Smartfile).

 BOR Rules of Procedure (228.22 KB) The Summit County Board of Revision Rules of Procedure must be followed for a valid complaint. |

-DTE 1 (Sample) (114.08 KB) Complaint against the valuation of real property.
-Complaint forms must be filed by March 31 each year. |
+DTE 1 Complaint Form (166.14 KB) Complaint against the valuation of real property.
+Complaint forms must be filed beginning January 1st and U.S. postmarked by March 31st. |

 REAPPRAISAL